 We typically do level 3 in first grade, but if you haven’t done levels 1-2, just start there.
 You’re not behind.
 The levels don’t even have to take one year anyway.
 You’ll catch up just fine!

-Keep your “instruction” time focused and purposeful so you can focus on fostering a love of reading with exciting read alouds that you share together and a own personal book box.
+Keep your “instruction” time focused and purposeful so you can focus on fostering a love of reading with exciting read-alouds that you share together and their own personal book box.
 We spend 15-20 minutes in our book boxes at first and then gradually work up to at least 30-45 minutes by the end of first grade.
 A second grader can do up to an hour.
 If you are just starting though, stick with 15 minutes and work your way up.

 In 2nd grade, our reading goal is practice… LOTS of practice!
 This is crucial for building fluency and comprehension, so don’t put those “easy” books aside.
 Many parents want to rush ahead to chapter books.
 Resist the urge.
 There’s plenty of time for that!